singularity-rs/singularity-rs/PLAN.md

 ## Systems

-- [ ] Systems
+<br/><br/>

 - [ ] Setting Blueprints
+    - Platforms
+    - Road (?)
+    - Graph
+    - DistributionManager -> notification: ready to build
+    - Map
+    - BuildMenu
 - [ ] Building Blueprints
+    - Setting Blueprints
+    - Units
+    - Tasks
+    - Resources
+    - Paths / Roads
+    - DistributionManager -> creating tasks for units to put resources there
 - [ ] Selecting Platforms
+    - Platforms
+    - Map/StructureMap
+    - Camera
+    - SelectionStats
+    - Catching Input for specific Platform correctly
-    - [ ] Modifying values on Platforms
+- [ ] Update resource numbers on Platforms
+    - Part 1:
+        - Resources
+        - Time
+        - CreateResource
+    - Part 2:
+        - Resource
+        - Units
+        - Tasks
+    - Actually necessary?
-    - [ ] Changing Sliders for how many units should do what on that Graph
+- [ ] Making Sliders work for how many units should do what on which Graph
+    - GraphUnitStats
+    - DistributionManager
+    - Probably only a channel, not a System
 - [ ] Updating all the UI elements
+    - All the UI elements
+    - ...
+    - some other way in amethyst?
 - [ ] Moving & adjusting Camera
+    - Input-catching stuff
+    - GameScreen
+    - Camera
 - [ ] Pause / Unpause Game
+    - Input-catching stuff
+    - PauseScreen
+    - Buttons
 - [ ] Update on achieved goals/trigger next goals/trigger Enemies coming/ ....
+    - Extensive logging all over the place
+    - guess this needs to be split up more ...
 <br/><br/>
 - [ ] Moving (Free-) Units and Resources
+    - Map(s)
+    - Units
+    - FreeMovingUnits
+    - Resources
+    - Time-based Update-cycles
 - [ ] Do Path-finding for these needed
+    - Map(s)
+    - PathFinding Algorithms implemented
+    - Units
+    - FreeMovingUnits
+- [ ] Flocking (not MVP, because FMU not MVP)
-    - [ ] Flocking: Compute direction averages
+    - [ ] Compute direction averages
-    - [ ] Flocking: Compute middle points
+    - [ ] Compute middle points
-    - [ ] Flocking: Compute distance between units
+    - [ ] Compute distance between units
+    - FreeMovingUnits
+    - Map(s)
 <br/><br/>
 - [ ] Produce & Consume Resources
+    - Resources
+    - (producing) Platforms
+    - ResourceMap
 - [ ] Transport Resources
 - [ ] Provide new Tasks for Units asking for them -> DistributionManager
 - [ ] Calculate flowgraphs of resources (async?)
 <br/><br/>
 - [ ] 'StoryManager' for advancing the story / levels upon reaching goals
 - [ ] Planning Military maneuvers from the AI
 - [ ] Planning Building and Resource aquirenment from the AI
 <br/><br/>
 - [ ] JoinGraphs
 - [ ] SplitGraphs
 - [ ] AddToGraph